bubustack/bobrapet/README.md

 ### 4. Observe the Results

-You can monitor the execution of the workflow by checking the `StoryRun` and its child `StepRuns`.
+Monitor the execution of the workflow by checking the `StoryRun` and its child `StepRuns`.

 ```bash
 # Check the overall status of the workflow